alarca94/deep-learning-specialization-coursera/README.md

 # deep-learning-specialization-coursera
 This repository contains my work for deeplearning.ai's Deep Learning Specialization in Coursera, together with the respective certificates.

-* Some notebooks may appear empty due to my late content download from the website (content losed after migration of Coursera old jupyter platform to their own systems on September 2020)
+* Some notebooks (Course1 - Weeks 2 & 3) may appear empty due to my late content download from the website (content losed after migration of Coursera old jupyter platform to their own systems on September 2020)